Our structure

 • Science System Investment and Performance

-• Workplace Relations and Safety Policy
+• Workplace Relations and Safety Policy.

-Our Crown entity partners include:
+Crown entity partners include:

 Nic Blakeley, Deputy Secretary, Labour, Science and Enterprise

-• Regulatory System Development
+• Māori Economic Development

-• Regulatory System Assurance & Improvement
+• Regulatory Assurance and Performance

-• Pacific Policy
+• Policy and Regulatory Capability

-Melanie Porter, Deputy Secretary, Te Waka Pūtahitanga
+Melanie Porter, Deputy Secretary, Strategy and Peformance

 Te Whakatairanga Service Delivery